 A note about early signs of pregnancy:

-While many women claim they got early pregnancy symptoms say, 2 or 3 days after they ovulated or had sex, these symptoms are not relevant to pregnancy as implantation does not occur until 6 to 12 days after fertilization with the average being 10 to 12 days.
-You will not have pregnancy symptoms before you are pregnant.
-As mentioned above, those women who think they experienced early signs of pregnancy really, really early were likely just dealing with typical pre-period symptoms,and if they were pregnant it was coincidental or they got pregnant earlier than they thought they did.
-When taking this quiz, or reading the early pregnancy symptoms below, please keep this in mind.
-I’d recommend not trying to find out if you are or are not pregnant until implantation, and so pregnancy, are actually even possible to avoid the confusion and heartache of constant wondering.
+While many women claim they got early pregnancy symptoms say, 2 or 3 days after they ovulated or had sex, these symptoms are not relevant to pregnancy as implantation does not occur until 6 to 12 days after fertilization with the average being 8 to 10 days.
+You will not have pregnancy symptoms before a missed period unless your periods are irregular.
+As mentioned above, those women who think they experienced early signs of pregnancy really, really early were likely just dealing with typical PMS symptoms,and if they were pregnant it was coincidental or they got pregnant earlier than they thought they did.
+When taking this quiz or reading the early pregnancy symptoms below, please keep this in mind.
+It’s a waste of time to try to find out if you are or are not pregnant until after implantation, and so pregnancy, is actually even possible to avoid the confusion and heartache of constant wondering.
 I know the two week wait can seem an eternity if you’ve been trying to conceive, but hang in there.

 You might also find this guide to determining your chances of pregnancy helpful.

 Early signs of pregnancy: Spotting